ApryseSDK/pdftron-flutter/README.md

 ```

 ### handleBackButton
-To handle back button in search mode (Android only).
+Handle the back button in search mode.
+Android only.

 Return a Future.